Private Rock Climbing Tours

 Climbing Safety & Communication

-Day trips: Meet at the Glacier Adventure Guides office at 9 a.m., where we will drive to the crag to begin climbing.
-After a full day of climbing, we will return to Columbia Falls in the evening.
+Day trips: Meet at the crag, or meet at the Glacier Adventure Guides office at 9 a.m.
+We also offer hotel pick-up for folks staying in Whitefish.
+Drive to the crag to begin climbing, full day of climbing, return to the Flathead before 5 p.m.

 Rock climbing shoes

 Glacier Adventure Guides leads climbing day trips to Stone Hill.

 The crags at Stone Hill above Lake Koocanusa offer some of the highest quality rock climbing in northwest Montana.
 Soaring, black quartzite bluffs distinguish the area from the densely forested foothills surrounding it.
 Stone Hill is known for its smooth texture, thin holds and dead-vertical faces.
 If you’re looking for a unique climbing getaway, let us show you the best of what Stone Hill has to offer.